Is Your Pillow Giving You a Stiff Neck While You Sleep?

 Is your pillow hurting your neck — and your sleep?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A pillow should keep your neck parallel to the mattress, rather than bent down or up.
-Here are seven tips from Dr. Bang for choosing a neck-friendly pillow:
+The rule of thumb for a proper pillow is that it should keep your neck parallel to the mattress, rather than bent down or up.

 Cervical contour pillows work best for most people, he says.
 Your head rests in a depression in the center.
 Your neck rests on either a less elevated side when you’re lying on your back, or on a more elevated side when you’re lying on your side.

 Foam contour pillows are next best at supporting your neck.

 Natural latex offers support without heating you up like memory foam.

 “People may not realize that they become hot at night.
 This can make for restless sleep.
 By sleeping cooler, you sleep deeper,” Dr. Bang says.

 Of course, if you’re allergic to latex, you’ll want to use memory foam pillows.

 They may be affordable, but feather pillows don’t provide much neck stability.